This page was last reviewed on October 28, 2022.

 A permit is required for small recreational fires.
-Permits may be obtained from the Village Office, are free of charge and are valid for the calendar year.
-Permits are not valid if when there is a burning ban in effect and may be revoked by the Fire Chief.
+Permits are free of charge and are valid for the calendar year.
+Permits are not valid when there is a burning ban in effect and may be revoked by the Fire Chief.

 - Be contained within a CSA approved fire appliance or a fire ring fitted with a screen of 9.5 mm (3/8 inch) or smaller mesh to restrict any sparks or flying debris

-- Be located at least 1.5m from any vegetation or combustable material
+- Be located at least 1.5m from any vegetation or combustible material

 - Be located at least 3m from any building, structure or fuel supply tank

 Burning Permits for the Rural Cumberland (Royston) Fire Protection Area

 The Village of Cumberland issues permits for the residents not located within the Village but within the Rural Cumberland Fire Protection Area, which includes much of Royston (CVRD).
 View the map of ‘Rural Cumberland Fire Protection Area’.

 For those located outside of the village, but within the Rural Cumberland Fire Protection Area, please complete the application below and return to the Village office by email email@example.com or to the Village office at 2673 Dunsmuir Avenue.